brentvollebregt/nitratine.net/posts/how-to-take-a-screenshot-in-python-using-pil/post.md

 ## What Is PIL?

-PIL (Python Imaging Library) is a Python library that adds support for opening, manipulating, and saving many different image file formats.
+PIL (Python Imaging Library / Pillow) is a Python library that adds support for opening, manipulating, and saving many different image file formats.
 It has a very friendly API with lots of help online including [good documentation](https://pillow.readthedocs.io/en/stable/index.html).

 PIL supports Windows macOS and Linux and supports many versions of Python; see the installation notes to identify which version of PIL you will need for the version of Python you are using.
 At the time of wiring this, PIL 7 has been released and supports Python 3.8 - 3.5.